 - Depigmenting agents - TriLuma (hydroquinone)

-Localized and targeted light therapy using a laser is also an effective treatment for vitiligo.
+Localized and targeted light therapy using the Pharos excimer laser by RA Medical is also an effective treatment for vitiligo.
 Sometimes oral psoralen is used in conjunction to UVA in what is know as PUVA.

 Vitiligo may also be treated surgically via skin grafting and can also be masked with cosmetic tattooing if no other vitiligo treatment options are sufficient or affordable.
 Before a vitiligo treatment protocol may be recommended, your skin must be evaluated and the magnitude and severity of your condition assessed.